Columbine II

 Columbine II is a Lockheed VC-121A-LO Constellation (Air Force Serial Number 48-8610, Lockheed Model 749–79–36); the aircraft that was to become the first plane to use the Air Force One callsign and the only presidential aircraft ever sold to a private party.
 The aircraft was ferried from long-term storage in the Sonoran Desert at Marana Regional Airport, Arizona, to the east coast for restoration in March 2016.

-The aircraft was ordered and named by U.S. President Eisenhower, it was named Columbine II because he had earlier flown on Constellation named Columbine when he was General.
-It became the first Air Force One, when the President was aboard after a near miss due to confusion with callsigns.
+The aircraft was ordered and named by U.S. President Eisenhower.
+It was named Columbine II because he had earlier flown on a Constellation named Columbine when he was a general in the U.S. Army.
+It became the first aircraft to use the call sign "Air Force One" when the President was aboard after a near miss due to confusion with callsigns.
+It was decided that any Air Force aircraft with the president on board would use the call sign "Air Force One".